P-p-H-d/c-stl-comparison/README.md

 CollectionsC   | ff1be366329e2c82cd85b2c803114ef8d2115f7f

-If you see any errors in this report, or want to include antoher C library, feel free to open a pull request.
+If you see any errors in this report, or want to include another C library, feel free to open a pull request.